wizo06/japanese/docs/temp.md

 ???+ info "Function 2: Interchangeable with 「の」"
     You'll most likely not see this function of 「が」 if you're using beginner-friendly content as your input.

-    Basically, this function of 「が」 is exactly the same as the 「の」 we learned in [Describing a noun using another noun](#using-a-noun).
+    Basically, this function of 「が」 is exactly the same as the 「の」 we learned for describing a noun using another noun.
 However, this is often only used in "archaic" phrases like:

     - 我が国
     - 我が祖国